robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Acknowledgments

 We cordially thank Dr. Gerd Neugebauer for his help in creating a subset of a bibtex data base using BibTool, as well as Dr. Ricardo A. Chávez Montes, Prof. Magnus Palmblad and Martin Fenner for comments on the manuscript.
 Warm thanks also go to Anubhav Kumar and Jennifer König for proofreading.
-The work was funded by the Consejo Nacional de Ciencia y Tecnología (CONACyT) Mexico, with the grant FRONTERAS 2015-2/814 and by institutional funding of the Centro de Investigación y de Estudios Avanzados del Instituto Politécnico Nacional (CINVESTAV).

 \newpage